iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 server.listen(8000);
 ```
-The method `on` expects two arguments: Event name and callback.
+The method `'on'` expects two arguments: Event name and callback.
 Event name to recognize which Event to listen/emit and callback specifies what to do with it.
 Here, we are just logging the `headers` Event.
 Let's see what we got:-
 ![header log](https://raw.githubusercontent.com/iamshadmirza/BlogsByShad/master/blogs/websocket-basics/header.png)
 This is our HTTP header and I want you to be inquisitive about it because this is exactly what's going on behind the scenes.
-Let's break it down to better understand this.
+Let's break it down to understand better.
 * First things you will notice is that we got the status code `101`.
 You may have seen `200`, `201`, `404` status code but this looks different. `101` is actually the Switching Protocols status code.
 It says **"Hey, I wanna upgrade"**.
 * Second line shows the Upgrade information.
 It specifies that it wants to upgrade to `websocket` protocol.
 * This is actually what happens during the handshake.
 The browser uses the `HTTP` connection to establish the connection using `HTTP/1.1` protocol and then it `Upgrade` it to `websocket` protocol.